-The purpose of this request is to continue providing a Mobile Crisis Response Team and beds for individuals eighteen (18) years or older who are experiencing a mental health crisis including those with a co-occurring substance use disorders in Mental Health Region VI, which includes Brookline, Hollis, Hudson, Litchfield, Mason, Merrimack, Milford, Mount Vernon, and Nashua.
+The purpose of this request is to continue providing a Mobile Crisis Response Team and beds for individuals eighteen (18) years or older who are experiencing a mental health crisis, including those with a co-occurring substance use disorders in the Nashua area.

-Each month, the contractor serves approximately 180 unique individuals through mobile crisis outreach services, phone support, referrals, and crisis apartments, which results in approximately 342 hospital diversions each month.
+Each month, the Vendor services approximately 180 unique individuals through mobile crisis outreach services, phone support, referrals, and crisis apartments, which results in approximately 342 hospital diversions each month.

-The original agreement, included language in Exhibit C-1, Paragraph 3 that allows the Department to renew the contract for up to two (2) years, subject to the continued availability of funding, satisfactory performance of service, parties' written authorization and approval from the Governor and Executive Council.
-The Department is in agreement with renewing services for three (3) months of the two (2) years at this time.
+The original agreement includes language in Exhibit C-1, Revisions to General Provisions, Parapgraph 3, that allows the Department to renew the contract for up to two (2) years, subject to the continued availability of funding, satisfactory performance of services, parties' written authorization and approval from the Governor and Executive Council.
+The Department is irequesting to renew services for eight (8) months of the one (1) year and eight (8) months available at this time.

-The Contractor will continue to provide mobile crisis stabilization services 24 hours a day, 7 days a week, a central phone triage system where trained clinicians complete an initial risk assessment and appropriate referrals, and two (2), two-bedroom mobile crisis apartments that provide an alternative to hospitalization and/or institutionalization.
-The contractor will collaborate and coordinate with law enforcement where appropriate.
-Additionally, the contractor will have the ability to respond to requests for crisis assessments and interventions within one (1) hour of receiving calls for mobilization of services.
-Once the contractor is involved with a case, services and supports can be provided for up to seven (7) days following the onset of the crisis to ensure individuals remain stable and in the community.
+The vendor will continue to provide mobile crisis stabilization services 24 hours a day, 7 days a week, a central phone triage system where trained clinicians complete an initial risk assessment and appropriate referrals, and two (2), two-bedroom apartments that provide an alternative to hospitalization and/or institutionalization.
+The vendor will collaborate and coordinate with law enforcement where appropriate.
+Additionally, the vendor will have the ability to respond to requests for crisis assessments and interventions within one (1) hour of receiving calls for mobilization of services.
+Once the vendor is involved with a case, services and supports can be provided for up to seven (7) days following the onset of the crisis to ensure individuals remain stable and in the community..

-.
 The Bureau of Mental Health Services seeks to promote full community inclusion for adults (18 years or older) who have severe mental illness, severe and persistent mental illness or who are severely mentally disabled.
 The State places a high emphasis on supporting individuals in their community with a broad range of supports and services that reduce the need for inpatient care.